DUI Attorney Near Me Rock Hill, MO

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Rock Hill, MO as soon as possible.
-If you have already agreed to and performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Rock Hill, MO will build a defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Rock Hill, MO as soon as you can.
+If you already completed a field test and were then arrested for a DUI in Missouri, your DUI attorney in Rock Hill, MO will build a defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.

 Traffic Checkpoints in Rock Hill, MO

-Checkpoints in Rock Hill and throughout Missouri are not as prevalent as they once were, but it is still wise to familiarize yourself with your rights and the rules regulating checkpoints.
-When it doubt, call a DUI attorney near you at (314) 900-HELP.
+Police departments in Rock Hill and around Missouri do not use checkpoints as heavily as they did in the past, but you should still educate yourself on your rights and the rules checkpoints must follow.
+When it doubt, speak to a DUI attorney near you at (314) 900-HELP.

 • carried out in a way that is neutral to all drivers (i.e. randomly selected drivers)